george-hawkins/mini-quad-2023/purchases.md

 ---

+SD card - the Recon HD goggles don't come with an SD card and you'll need one if you want to upgrade the firmware or record the received video.

+The cheapest SD cards these days are class 10 U1 cards.
+But you should go for a U3 card (which will be more than adaquate for this purpose - there's no need for anything higher end).

+A 32GB _SanDisk Extreme U3 V30 A1_ costs around US$10.
+There's no point buying a larger card as Fatshark googles typically work best with FAT32 which doesn't support more than 32GB.

+Any U3 card will be more than capable

+---

 I put the GetFPV order together after the FeiYing one, if doing again, I'd buy the battery checker from FeiYing for 1/4 the price.

 See note about CellMeter-7 and 8 in README.